airosu/jets-island/README.md

 -   this: https://so.muouseo.com/qa/r464lrzjo0eg.html
 -   TEST how getStaticProps is triggered when deployed (it should only run once on build time, unlike when running a dev env)
 -   CHECK if this is implemented correctly
+-   Consider changing the commit hook to inclide the build step, currently in push hook?

 ## Architecture